James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 I mean, there's talks of, there was a launch,

-And according to the gentleman who filmed it in an official capacity for the military, he said that there was an Atlas rocket traveling at several thousand miles an hour, and an object came into view, and it's all on film, according to him he filmed it two different camera angles and the object flew around the the dummy warhead and was shooting out of the sky which it did which it did
+And according to the gentleman who filmed it in an official capacity for the military, he said that there was a Atlas rocket traveling at several thousand miles an hour and an object came into view, and it's all on film, according to him.

-i could go you and i could go on till tomorrow morning and your audience would you know
+You and I could go on until tomorrow morning and your audience would, you know,

 be bored stiff, but I could go on till tomorrow morning about the stories that I've heard about men in black.